hmrc/income-tax-mtd-changelog/README.md

   * `Create a Self-Employment Period Summary` for `self-employment-business-api v3`
   * `Create a UK Property Income & Expenses Period Summary` for `property-business-api v3`
   * `Submit End of Period Statement for a Business` for `individuals-business-eops-api v3`

+### 14 July 2023

+#### individuals-calculations-api
+* Version 3.0 is has been deprecated in production and the sandbox and will no longer accept new subscriptions to this version.
+Existing subscriptions will continue to work.

 ### 11 July 2023